Swiss-Polar-Institute/data-management-guidance/documentation/working_on_data.md

 ### Versions of files

 Using scripted languages to do any file manipulation is the ideal way to record what you have done to data files and demonstrate how a preliminary dataset has been created.
-Steps can easily get lost or forgotten if using software such as Excel.
-If you do use such software, maintaining full documentation about every step of the processing and outputting different versions of the dataset at crucial stages is a way to ensure you can demonstrate the provenance of a dataset.
+Steps can easily get lost, forgotten or critical errors introduced without you realising (eg. Ziemann et al., 2016), if using spreadsheets or making direct changes.
+If you do use such methods, maintaining full documentation about every step of the processing and outputting different versions of the dataset at crucial stages is a way to ensure you can demonstrate the provenance of a dataset.

 When working on processing, quality checking and making other changes to produce the preliminary dataset, creating different versions of the files after each step rather than overwriting files, is a valuable way of ensuring you can follow all steps that have been undertaken and allow you to go back to a certain place if you find errors or want to change your methods.

-File versions can be named using the date (in the format YYYYMMDD) or version numbers, such as v01_01, v01_02.
+File versions can be named using the date (in the format YYYYMMDD) or version numbers, such as ``v01_01``, ``v01_02``.
 Including the date in this format, or version numbers that have leading zeros ensure that files are listed in order when viewing them.

 [Backups](#backing-up-data) of any edited files should be done on a regular basis.